Alex0896/R6-Player-Data/README.md

 # R6-Player-Data

-This repository contains a collection of R6 Player data collected from the [R6 Tab API](https://github.com/Tabwire/R6Tab-API/).
+This repository contains a collection of R6 Seaonal Player data taken from the [R6 Tab API](https://github.com/Tabwire/R6Tab-API/).
+As of writing this seasonal data is not available to the public.
+This project's purpose is an attempt to create that seasonal data for use.

 Note: This is still a WIP